 Investigating the diffusion behaviour of strongly sorbing tracers is further challenging because of the limited travel distances, which means that experiments may need considerably long times (years) before a meaningful analysis can be performed.
 This entails that during the entire period, the chemical and physical conditions of the experiment should be kept stable.
 Even then, the diffusion profiles that develop within the clay often do not extend further than a few mm.
 Soft clays such as Boom Clay and Ypresian Clay, or London Clay, are easy to cut in slices of about 0.5 - 1 mm with a simple knife and a special cutting edge system equipped with a piston mounted on a screw to push the clay core out of the diffusion cell and with a Palmer to precisely adapt the slice thickness.
 To enable a precise determination of the shorter diffusion profile in hard and brittle clays or argilites, a more sophisticated profiling technique is needed that goes into the sub-mm range.
 Van Loon and Eikenberg (2005) developed the abrasive peeling method.
 Savoye et al. (2013) have used μ-LIBS (micro Laser induced breakdown spectroscopy) to characterise concentration profiles at submillimetre scales.
 Rutherford backscattering spectroscopy (RBS) used by Alonso et al. (2009) was another spectroscopic technique that even goes to lower scale (tens of nm).
 Also Laser Ablation Mass Spectrometry (LA-MS) is used (Wang et al. (2013); Wang et al. (2011)).
-These techniques are challenging (calibration, interpretation, sample pre-treatment, range of application, ...) and are not commonly available.
+To study UO22+ diffusion in Boda Claystone Formation (BCF), Czömpöly et al (see contribution in (Maes et al., 2024)) used μ-XRF.
+A novel experimental method using TOF-SIMS was tested to investigate Pu diffusion in Opalinus clay by Johannes Gutenberg University (contribution of Breckheimer et al in (Maes et al., 2024)).
+(Glückman, 2023) used accelerated mass spectroscopy (AMS) to investigate the diffusion of U(VI) and Am (III) in Opalinus Clay down to ultra trace levels (10-9 mol/m3).
+These techniques are challenging (calibration, interpretation, sample pre-treatment, range of application) and are not commonly available.